Which Notre Dame Football Super Seniors Are Most Likely To Return In 2022?

 Of the 34 seniors Notre Dame has on its 2021 roster, only three of them — defensive lineman Kurt Hinish, kicker Jonathan Doerer and graduate transfer Cain Madden — do not have the choice to continue playing college football past the upcoming season.

 Yep.
-Over 30 Irish players who are seniors by either school classification or on-field eligibility — or both — could keep putting on their golden helmets in 2022.
+More than 30 Irish players who are seniors by either school classification or on-field eligibility — or both — could keep putting on their golden helmets in 2022.
 Many of them have the opportunity to play beyond then, too.

 Notre Dame has 12 players, excluding Hinish and Doerer, who fit into both categories — seniors by school classification and eligibility.
 Should those dozen players take the NCAA up on the extra year presented to them by the NCAA to make up for the abnormalities of the 2020 pandemic-affected season, then they’d become what Hinish and Doerer are now: “super seniors.”